Kelsey-Anderson/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This README is for my HTML and CSS course through The Tech Academy.
+This is a display of sample websites that I made using HTML and CSS